 Much of the road from Norris to the Madison Junction parallels the Gibbon River.
 At Madison Junction, the Gibbon River joins the Firehole River – which flows up from the south – to form the Madison River.
 These are the main waterways in this section of the park.

-As we being our journey south along the Gibbon River to Madison Junction, the first roadside attraction is the bubbling, colorful mud at Artists Paintpots, followed by Beryl Spring and Gibbon Falls.
+As we begin our journey south along the Gibbon River to Madison Junction, the first roadside attraction is the bubbling, colorful mud at Artists Paintpots, followed by Beryl Spring and Gibbon Falls.

 The Firehole River then flows out of the canyon and meanders its way through wide open fields, some of which contain thermal features.
 This area is known as Fountain Flat.
 Many of these thermal features actually drain into the Firehole River, making the water fairly warm; this is where the river gets its name.